sorciosecco/oadmet-pxr-activity-prediction/README.md

 | (6, 8] | 10 | -0.8187 | 0.8187 |

 # Conclusion
-I have developed a consensus model for predicting the prediction of PXR pEC<sub>50</sub>.
+I have developed a consensus model for predicting the PXR pEC<sub>50</sub>.
 The model showed good predictive power, but struggled to predict accurately the values at the extremes.
 Future work will include the use of conformer-dependent 3D descriptors to identify the active conformations of the high end potency compounds, structure-based representations to improve the overall accuracy and multi-instance learning to account for multiple chemical states of compounds.
 # Acknowledgments
 - OpenADMET for organising the challenge.
 - [Molecular Discovery Ltd](https://www.moldiscovery.com/) for providing the programs MoKa and VolSurf.